joetjo/jopLauncher/README.md

 - last sessions game list should be deleted

 # Bug To be fix
-- duration display is a date so 1 Jan 1970
 - scrollbar / minimum size
 - mapping name may be identical to a real other process name when loading process - to check

 # Enhancement To be done
 - ui preference ( use GHSetup )